btschwertfeger/python-cmethods/doc/methods.rst

 The Detrended Quantile Mapping bias correction technique can be used to minimize distributional biases between modeled and observed time-series climate data like the regular Quantile Mapping.
-Detrending means, that the values of :math:`X_{sim,p}` are shifted by the mean of :math:`X_{sim,h}` before the regular Quantile Mapping is applied.
+Detrending means, that the values of :math:`X_{sim,p}` are shifted by the mean of :math:`X_{sim,p}` before the regular Quantile Mapping is applied.
+The shift is performed on a monthly basis.
 After the Quantile Mapping was applied, the mean is shifted back.
 Since it does not make sense to take the whole mean to rescale the data, the month-dependent long-term mean is used.

 This method must be applied on a 1-dimensional data set i.e., there is only one time-series passed for each of ``obs``, ``simh``, and ``simp``.
 This method